jimmyrocks/esri-query/docs/README.md

 ## Installation

-To install `esri-query`, you need to have Node.js installed.
-You will then need to build it.
+To install `esri-query`, you need to have [Node.js](https://nodejs.org/en/download) installed.

+You will then need to build it:

 ```bash
 git clone https://github.com/jimmyrocks/esri-query.git